 On the topic of cyberspace, the U.S. Department of Homeland Security (DHS) doesn't mince words: "Our daily life, economic vitality, and national security depend on a stable, safe, and resilient cyberspace."
 Further, the department's website asserts, "cyber intrusions and attacks have increased dramatically over the last decade."

-Such cyber attacks already have taken a toll, whether they involve the disruption of key military operations or the exposure of sensitive private-sector data and information.
-That is pushing demand for skilled professionals in the field of cyber security and information assurance, both in the public and private sectors.
+Such cyber attacks have already taken a toll, whether they involve the disruption of key military operations or the exposure of sensitive private-sector data and information.
+That is pushing demand for skilled professionals in the field of cybersecurity and information assurance, both in the public and private sectors.

-“We need analysts,” said DHS Secretary Janet Napolitano, as reported by CNN.
-“We need people who are engineers.
-We need people who are experienced in intelligence as it relates to the cyber-universe.”
+"We need analysts," said DHS Secretary Janet Napolitano, as reported by CNN.
+"We need people who are engineers.
+We need people who are experienced in intelligence as it relates to the cyber universe."

 In 2012, a DHS task force recommended establishing a "cyber reserve" of computer security experts who could be called into action to combat a massive cyber attack.